 Thanks to decades of advocacy and effort by Haney Horsemen volunteers, Maple Ridge offers a unique network of horse trails that are protected under the Official Community Plan.
-Saddle up and start exploring!
+Preview the trails through our videos, plan your route using our trails map, then saddle up and start exploring!

 Winter, spring, summer and fall — you can ride most of the trails in the horse trail network year-round.
 Be prepared before you ride out by checking the HHA’s Trail Alerts blog for updates about closures, hazards and repair work.
 Join HHA to have the trail alerts delivered directly and promptly to you via email.

-View the maps below to help plan a route for your ride.
+Downloadable trail maps are listed below (scroll down, past the photos) to help plan a route for your ride.
 Connect with the Haney Horsemen to learn more about our on-the-trail programs for members including mentorship for novice horses, riding buddies and small-group tours.

 Maple Ridge & Pitt Meadows Horse Trails Map